dropseed/plain/bolt/bolt/logs/README.md

 In Python, logging can be a surprisingly complex topic.

-So Bolt includes some easy-to-use defaults that "just work".
+So Bolt aims for easy-to-use defaults that "just work".

 ## `app_logger`